Aliases for TF Gene

 GeneCards Summary for TF Gene

 TF (Transferrin) is a Protein Coding gene.
-Diseases associated with TF include congenital atransferrinemia and atransferrinemia.
-Among its related pathways are Hemostasis and Response to elevated platelet cytosolic Ca2+.
+Diseases associated with TF include atransferrinemia and congenital atransferrinemia.
+Among its related pathways are Platelet activation, signaling and aggregation and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include ubiquitin protein ligase binding and ferric iron transmembrane transporter activity.
-An important paralog of this gene is MFI2.
+An important paralog of this gene is MELTF.

 UniProtKB/Swiss-Prot for TF Gene

 Transferrins are iron binding transport proteins which can bind two Fe(3+) ions in association with the binding of an anion, usually bicarbonate.
 It is responsible for the transport of iron from sites of absorption and heme degradation to those of storage and utilization.
 Serum transferrin may also have a further role in stimulating cell proliferation.